-For some background at the end of movie we see Indiana Jones triumphantly recover the correct Holy Grail to save his father however Elsa gets greedy and tries to take the Holy Grail from the temple even though the Knight explicitly told them not to take the Grail past the Great Seal on the ground of the main entrance.
-As a result of Elsa attempts to take the grail the temple begins to crumble to trap everyone inside.
+For some background, at the end of the movie we see Indiana Jones triumphantly recover the correct Holy Grail to save his father however Elsa gets greedy and tries to take the Holy Grail from the temple even though the Knight explicitly told them not to take the Grail past the Great Seal on the ground of the main entrance.
+As a result of Elsa's attempts to take the grail, the temple begins to crumble in order to trap everyone inside.
 The ground begins crumble and split, the grail falls into the crack and lands on a ledge below.
-After almost falling into the abyss trying to save the Grail Indi is saved by his father he looks up to see the Grail Knight watching and waving goodbye as they escape just in time.
+After almost falling into the abyss trying to save the Grail Indi is saved by his father and on their way out he looks up to see the Grail Knight watching and waving goodbye as they escape just in time.

 We never explicitly see what actually happens to the Holy Grail or the Knight.
 I have so many questions about this one part of the entire Indiana Jones series and there is some pretty crazy stuff happening in all the movies!
 Is the Knight still immortal as long he doesn’t cross where the Great Seal was?
 Now that the grail has fallen into the abyss does he lose his immortality?
 Is the grail lost forever?

 Grail Power – What can it do according to legend?

 So let’s establish in the legends and the context of the movie what powers does the Holy Grail have.
 So here is what I have found researching as to what the Holy Grail can do in the legends: Interestingly enough the Holy Grail is never mentioned in the Bible instead it’s a fictional artifact made popular by the King Arthur stories.
 In those stories it is said that King Arthur and his knights journeyed far and wide, searching for the Holy Grail.
 Only the purest souls were able to grasp it, and Sir Galahad was said to have gained immortality by virtue of being the only man able to touch it.